MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-alerts.md

 In Microsoft 365 Defender, related alerts are aggregated together to form [incidents](incidents-overview.md).
 Incidents will always provide the broader context of an attack, however, analyzing alerts can be valuable when deeper analysis is required.

 The **Alerts queue** shows the current set of alerts.
-You get to the alerts queue from **Incidents & alerts > Alerts** on the quick launch of the Microsoft 365 security center ([security.microsoft.com](https://security.microsoft.com)).
+You get to the alerts queue from **Incidents & alerts > Alerts** on the quick launch of the Microsoft 365 Defender portal ([security.microsoft.com](https://security.microsoft.com)).

 :::image type="content" source="../../media/investigate-alerts/alerts-ss-alerts-queue.png" alt-text="Example of the alerts queue":::

 Alerts from different Microsoft security solutions like Microsoft Defender for Endpoint, Microsoft Defender for Office 365, and Microsoft 365 Defender appear here.

-By default, the alerts queue in the Microsoft 365 security center displays the new and in progress alerts from the last 30 days.
+By default, the alerts queue in the Microsoft 365 Defender portal displays the new and in progress alerts from the last 30 days.
 The most recent alert is at the top of the list so you can see it first.

 From the default alerts queue, you can select **Filters** to see a **Filters** pane, from which you can specify a subset of the alerts.
 Here's an example.